coffeemakr/poc-swisscom-centro-grande/poc/escape_clish/README.md

 ### Some extra candy

-While writing this post if took a second look into the type definitions.
+While writing this post I took a second look into the type definitions.
 There was a very interesting one.

 ```xml
 <PTYPE name="WIFI_PASSPHRASE"